ngx-metaui/rules/packages/metaui/docs/architecture.md

 ```

-But to load rules from the files we use different method.
-OSS files are compiled to the
-TS class and then are packaged along with the application.
-This is why we have in the `playground` or
+In order to load rules from files, they are first compiled to TS class and then packaged with the application.
+Examples of the compiled TS classes can be seen in `playground` and
-in the `metaui-evolution` app file called `user-rules.ts` which references all the available rules and then
+ `metaui-evolution` app.
+See `user-rules.ts`, it references all the pre-defined rules and import user defined rules with this line:
-inside our module we have this line:

 ```ts
     import * as userRules from './user-rules';
 ```

-which registers this within the `AppConfig` and `Rule engine` can then iterate over all the compiled rules, load, index and
-store them locally.
+All rules are registered with `AppConfig` and `Rule engine` will iterate over all the compiled rules, index and store them locally.

 #### UI Context

-`UI Context` is used to communicate with the `Rule Engine` and to hold stack of current assignments those that
+`UI Context` communicates with the `Rule Engine` and holds a stack of current assignments that were pushed via the `MetaContext` component.
-you push using `MetaContext` component.